 As much as I adore my instant family, life changed drastically when I met Craig.
 I had been living alone for 10 years.
 Working a lot, traveling a pretty decent amount, and generally doing whatever I wanted.

 I’m super thankful for my current life, including how different it is from my former life.
-But it did take some getting used to.
-Career Girl’s Guide addresses the challenges in an easy to understand way.
+But there have definitely been bumps in the road.
+The Stepfamily Handbook helped me understand some of the challenges in my stepfamily and helped me figure out how to address them.

 Building Love Together In Blended Families, by Gary Chapman and Ron Deal